SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 ## Reverse proxy

-Opening a dashboard or low-code app via the Gateway server will cause web components displaying the [DataMiner Maps module](xref:maps) or [VideoThumbnails web page](xref:Linking_a_shape_to_a_video_thumbnail) to fail to load.
+Opening a dashboard or low-code app via the Gateway server will cause [Web components](xref:DashboardWeb) displaying a DataMiner Map or video thumbnail to fail to load.

-A reverse proxy can be used to give access to these web pages on the DMA via the Gateway server.
+A reverse proxy should be used to give access to these web pages on the DMA via the Gateway server.
 The reverse proxy will forward any web requests for these web pages to the DMA.

+> [!NOTE]
-> [!TIP]
+>
-> When embedding the URLs in dashboards, make use of relative URLs such as `/maps/maps.aspx?config=yourmapconfig`.
+> - When embedding the URLs in dashboards, make use of relative URLs such as `/maps/maps.aspx?config=yourmapconfig`.
 This way, the content will both be shown on a dashboard accessed via the Gateway server and a dashboard accessed locally via the DMA.
+> - No reverse proxy is needed for DataMiner Maps that are displayed using a [Generic map component](xref:DashboardGenericMap).

 ### Reverse proxy requirements